Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ### getThirdPartyId

-The callback is invoked to return the `thirdPartyId` value, or if no third-party ID is set, `null` is returned.
+The callback is invoked to return the `thirdPartyId` value, or if no third-party ID is set, `null` is returned

 #### Syntax